ember-cli/ember-cli.github.io/_posts/2013-04-08-generators-and-blueprints.md

 ### Blueprints

-Ember CLI ships with "Blueprints", snippet generators for many of the entities
-- models, controllers, components, and so on - that you'll need in your app.
+Ember CLI ships with support for blueprints.
+Blueprints are snippet generators for many of the entities—components, routes, and so on—that you will need in your app.
 Blueprints allow us to share common Ember patterns in the community and you can even define your own.

-To see a list of all available blueprints, with a short description of what they do, run `ember generate --help` or `ember g --help`, for short, at any time.
+To see a list of all available blueprints with a short description of what they do, run `ember generate --help` or `ember help generate`.
 For a longer, more detailed description of each blueprint, look in the appendix to this guide.

 ### Generating Blueprints